Kicksecure/privleap/PROTOCOL.md

 trusted if it comes from an untrusted source.
 Messages are case-sensitive.

 Throughout this spec, placeholders are formatted as `<placeholder>`.
-These placeholders are expected to be substituted wholesale for the actual data that belongs there.
+These placeholders are expected to be substituted wholesale with the actual data that belongs there.
 For instance, `CREATE <username>` contains the placeholder `<username>`.
 If the username `john` is being used, the string would be changed to `CREATE john`.